 If you’d rather keep both tyres on the ground, you can also try out the former Olympic Velodrome, allegedly the world’s fastest cycling track.
 Taster sessions are usually a decidedly more pricey £45.00, but you can nab off-peak tickets for £35.00. off peak hours are 3:00pm Mondays, 3:00pm and 4:00pm Tuesdays and 9:00am–3:00pm Wednesday–Thursday.

 Lee Valley VeloPark

 With a name every bit as complicated as the design would suggest, the ArcelorMittal Orbit is apparently the world’s tallest and longest tunnel slide—as well as the UK’s biggest art installation.
 Originally billed as a public artwork/observation deck to commemorate the 2012 London Olympics, the tower is a twisting steel spire that’s been cutting an imposing figure on Stratford’s skyline since 2014.
 You can scale the tower and access the observation deck by stairs or lift for £11.50.

 There are some decent panoramas of the city, but it’s far from London’s tallest (or cheapest) place to get a birds eye view. be sure to check our full guide to London from above if you’re interested in London’s best spots to look down on your fellow humans.
-The real standout is the slide, which was added in 2016, which you can ride for an extra fiver.
-You can book tickets for two in advance, using the code FTL10 for a 10% discount.
+The real standout is the slide, which was added in 2016, which you can ride for an extra fiver if you book online.
 For a decidedly un-cheapo £85.00 you can also abseil down the side of the tower.